 Artificial Intelligence (AI) is known for consuming massive amounts of power.
 While the training phase commonly shoulders most of the blame, studies show that inference is also energy-hungry2.
 This doesn’t bode well for use cases like stock management, early disease diagnosis, and other innovative applications.

 Ultra-low-power SoCs will take center stage in the push for IoT-powered AI sustainability.
-The increasing availability of AI-enabled endpoint devices will only spur demand.
+The increasing availability of AI-enabled Edge devices will only spur demand.
 Low-voltage technology like Ambiq’s Subthreshold Power Optimized Technology (SPOT®) has proven that high-end computing is possible without massive energy consumption.
 Now, it’s just a matter of putting the pieces together.

-IoT Cybersecurity Will Blossom for Endpoint Devices
+IoT Cybersecurity Will Blossom for Edge Devices

 AI is a powerful tool, so what happens when it winds up in the wrong hands?
 Unfortunately, we’re already starting to see the ramifications play out.
 AI-generated hacks are emerging among the biggest cybersecurity threats of the modern era.